 But of course, it is not enough simply to view these places from the ship.
 That is why Sea Spirit has a fleet of Zodiacs—small but extremely capable rubber boats perfect for taking passengers ashore at wild landing sites.
 Zodiacs are also ideal for giving passengers more intimate experiences with marine wildlife and natural features such as glaciers and icebergs.
 The ability to launch an excursion from the ship—anywhere, anytime—is essential for getting the most out of a visit to the Polar Regions.

 Sea Spirit sets herself even farther apart by providing a level of comfort and luxury not usually found on a ship of her size.
 Travelers of all backgrounds are impressed with the size of the staterooms as well as the deluxe furnishings and thoughtful amenities throughout the ship, not to mention the superior cuisine and personalized attention from the crew.
-For the adventurous, sea kayaking and camping are offered as optional activities not found on traditional cruise ships.From veteran cruise passengers to fiercely independent travelers, everyone wanting to visit the Polar Regions will find that traveling aboard the small luxury cruise ship Sea Spirit is the best way to go.
+For the adventurous, sea kayaking and camping are offered as optional activities not found on traditional cruise ships.From veteran cruise passengers to fiercely independent travelers, everyone wanting to visit the polar regions will find that taking small ship Arctic & Antarctica cruises aboard Sea Spirit is the best way to go.